Guillem222/Poker-MonteCarlo-C/README.md

 # Notes
 - The correct use of the algorithm is left to the users.
 There hasn't been an implementation of a check to verify if the inputs provided by the user are correct and make sense.
 Hence, you can assign to two different players the same cards.

-- The design of the hand evaluator is from Catus Kev, but in the absence of the code that builds the tables he uses, I had personally to implemented the algorithms to create those tables.
+- The design of the hand evaluator is from Catus Kev, but in the absence of the code that builds the tables he uses, I had personally implemented the algorithms to create those tables.

 - To see an animation of how the simulation works, please watch the video about the larger project of which this work was a part, [2] (minute 1:21).